gwax/www-gwax/posts/2004/06/videos-cults-girls-and-islam.rst

-All of the sudden, the room got darker and all of the walls fell away to reveal that what had been the store was really just a front for a huge catedral like building with the store as a little metal frame in the center.
-I didn't really know what was going on, except for that I seemed to have stumbled upon a strange gothic cult, which the shop clerk seemed to be the leader of.
+All of the sudden, the room got darker and all of the walls fell away to reveal that what had been the store was really just a front for a huge cathedral like building with the store as a little metal frame in the center.
+I didn't really know what was going on, except for that I seemed to have stumbled upon a strange Gothic cult, which the shop clerk seemed to be the leader of.
 It was a very large cult, and the cathedral seemed to have stadium seating around the central metal frame (kind of like a cube with metal edges and no sides).
 Some people started moving towards